ciforios/ciforios.github.io/_posts/2015-01-29-Setting-Up-Xcode.markdown

 > Note: Like mentioned, the default Apple Watch project has 3 targets.
 Please proceed with the other targets accordingly.

 ![image](/img/xcode-provisioning.png)

+####Create shared schemes

+Another thing to note for the setup of your Xcode project are **schemes**.
+While staying within Xcode to build and run your projects, there's nothing special to using schemes because the IDE handles everything for you there.
+If you want to use Jenkins in order to build your projects from a job, you'll have to make sure that Jenkins has access to a shared scheme because it relies on Xcode's command line tools (*xcodebuild*).
+These tools don't automatically create a scheme for running the job.
+This is why we'll make Xcode create a shared scheme which is just another file put under version control for your project.
+All you have to do to create the shared scheme is open up Xcode, select your project's schemes right next to the 'Play'-Button and click "Manage Schemes".
+Here you can create shared schemes by simply (un)-checking any of your existing schemes.
+Now, Jenkins will be able to build and run tests for you, just like Xcode could.